-The safety procedures and protocols at Carlmont High School are currently being revised and reviewed.
-As of the fall of 2014 administration and staff will be trained in new safety protocols being adopted by San Mateo County.
-These new protocols will standardize how all schools in the district will respond to emergency situations.
+The safety procedures and protocols at Carlmont High School are consistent with the San Mateo County Big 5 Safety Protocols.
+These protocols, used throughout the county, will standardize how all schools in the district will respond to emergency situations.

 While parents may be inclined to come to the school in the case of an emergency we urge them to please stay away from the school until a process for reunification has been established by administration or emergency personnel.
 Additional people on school grounds during an emergency only increases confusion and preventing emergency personnel from doing their job.